-Now that summer is here, it’s time to dig the shorts and bathing suit out of storage and check out your hair situation.
+Now that summer is here, it's time to dig the shorts and bathing suit out of storage and check out your hair situation.
 You know what I mean, ladies.
-Not only do you want your legs to be as hair-free and smooth as possible, you also don’t want any telltale signs of hair when you slip into that bathing suit or bikini bottom.
+Not only do you want your legs to be as hair-free and smooth as possible, but you also don't want any telltale signs of hair when you slip into that bathing suit or bikini bottom.

 Waxing is a popular way to temporarily remove hair from undesirable spots, including your legs, underarms, upper lip, and nether regions.
 Many women think nothing of booking a waxing session every four to six weeks, especially during swimsuit season.
 That's because you can expect your legs and other treated areas to be smooth and fabulous for about three weeks before the hair begins to reappear.

 But waxing comes with warnings.
 Along with the pain that accompanies the waxing process, you will also expose yourself to potentially harmful ingredients in the wax (e.g. parabens, mineral oil, glyceryl rosinate, fragrances) and several possible side effects, including the risk of ingrown hairs and irritated skin.

 Waxing by a professional also can put a dent in your wallet, ranging anywhere from about $15 to $80 or higher, depending on which areas you are having treated.
 Generally, waxing is done by applying hot wax to the desired area.
 A paper or cloth strip is pressed into the wax, and then the strip is pulled away rapidly in the opposite direction of the hair growth.
 This pulls the hairs out by the roots.
 For women, the most popular areas to wax are the legs, face (especially the upper lip), and the nether regions.